firebolt-db/godocs/docs/Overview/pricing-and-billing.md

 Firebolt pricing is based on compute usage and data storage.

 **Compute usage pricing**
-Compute costs are measured in Firebolt Units (FBUs) and vary on node type, number of nodes cluster size, and usage duration.
-Compute costs are only billed for the time Firebolt engines are running.
+Compute costs are measured in Firebolt Units (FBUs) and vary based on [engine]({% link Overview/engine-fundamentals.md %}) node type, number of nodes (cluster size), the number of clusters and usage duration.
+Costs are only billed for the time Firebolt engines are running.
 Firebolt offers two compute family options:
 * **Storage-optimized** (default): High SSD capacity for caching and production workloads.
 * **Compute-optimized**: About 2x cheaper; ideal for development and test environments or workloads with smaller active datasets.